Name: Sharron

 Comments:

-am you father's Double cousin we grew up together and he has always been a brother to me .and will always be. we have visited Baker one time when you Roger was a small boy. and had a really good time.
+and will always be. we have visited Baker one time when you Roger was a small boy. and had a really good time.

 I think you are really talented and will be vary successful in your work. i enjoy your photos they are the best i have ever seen. so keep up the good work . you will be famous some day. your uncle Floyd.